gerardpslowey/python_command_line_programmes/README.md

 -----------------------
 ▶ Section B. Commands:
 -----------------------
 Next, lets focus on what myshell can be used for:

 -------------------------------
 1. Changing the file directory
 -------------------------------
 Directories is the term used in linux to refer to storage folders for files.
-Usually the type of file is stored in the directory related to the name, this is not a strict rule however.
+- Usually the type of file is stored in the directory related to the name, this is not a strict rule however.
+- Folder and direcotry will be used interchagably here.

 The Linux Directory Structure, explained.
 - Coming from Windows the Linux file system can seem a bit strange.
-- The C:\ drive are now gone and these are replaced by a '/' and funny sounding directory names.
+- The C:\ drive is now gone and these are replaced by a '/'.

 / : The Root Directory
 - Every other directory in your linux system is located under the '/' directory, known as the root directory.